Narabzad/Query-Performance-Prediction/README.md

 Details of each of the methods can be found in the following references:

--Pre-retrieval methods :
+- Pre-retrieval methods :

--Post-retrieval methods :
+- Post-retrieval methods :

 The results has been used in the following papers: